auth0-samples/auth0-multitenant-website/README.md

 ### Scenario 7: Non-tenant user attempts to log in

 1. Browse to the root website: http://yourcompany.com:3000/
-2. Log in as `user3@example.com`
+2. Log in as `user4@example.com`
-3. This user is not a member of any tenant and will be blocked by Auth0 (via the Authorization extension) from even being able to access the application
+3. This user is not a member of any tenant and will be blocked by Auth0 (via the rule we created in the [Auth0 setup](#auth0-setup) section) from even being able to access the application

 ## Contributors